 - Pastel sprinkles

-Remove from oven and sprinkle white chocolate chips on top.
-Let sit for a few minutes until white chocolate chips begin to melt.
-Then, spread over crackers evenly with a spatula.
-Immediately decorate with sprinkles.
+- Let sit for a few minutes until the white chocolate chips begin to melt.
+Then, use a rubber spatula to spread the melted chocolate over crackers.

 Related Links: